Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

 for all $n \ge N$ and for all $x$ such that $\|x\|\le \delta n$ and for almost every $y$ in the annulus $ B_2(0, \frac{1}{4}) \backslash B_2(0, \frac{1}{8\|x\|})$.

 Therefore, for $n \ge N$ and $x$ such that $\|x\|\le \delta n$, we have

-From here, one observes that the last integral converges to $0$ as $x \longrightarrow \infty$, the second is finite, and the first is bounded below by a positive constant.
-Hence, if one chooses $\varepsilon_1$ small enough, one can show that the sum of the three integrals is bounded below by a positive constant (uniform in $n$ and $x$). \end{proof}
+We first discuss the case $\alpha < \frac{1}{2}$.
+The last integral converges to $0$ as $x \longrightarrow \infty$, the second is finite and the first is bounded below by a positive constant.
+Hence, if one chooses $\varepsilon_1$ small enough, one can show that the sum of the three integrals is bounded below by a positive constant (uniform in $n$ and $x$).
+For $\alpha=\frac{1}{2}$, we have that